hanrai/GettingAndCleaningData/README.md

 * README.md:            Readme file.
 Describe how script works.
 * run_analysis.R:       Script for this course project
 * tidy.csv.txt:         The result tidy file.
 It's a csv file, so you can just remove the '.txt' then view it in excel.
-* Cookbook.md:          Cookbook for tidy dataset.
+* Codebook.md:          Codebook for tidy dataset.

 ## run_analysis.R
 ### Usage: